 Spatial central finite differences such as those used in this model require information which lies outside the boundaries of the computational model.
 Although a zero velocity tangential to the wall is a realistic assumption (the no-slip velocity condition), a zero water level at the boundary can be grossly inaccurate and may lead to numerical stability problems.
 A satisfactory alternative appears to be the relocation of interior values.
 A simple relocation technique was chosen, in which exterior values were defined to be equal to those interior values adjacent to the boundaries.
 This is tantamount to a perfect slip condition, a reasonable assumption in turbulent flows in which the viscous effects have little influence on the horizontal velocity distribution.

 A pervasive problem in two-dimensional mathematical modeling is the lack of adequate theoretical numerical stability criteria.
 Linear stability theory classifies the multi-operational procedure as unconditionally stable.
 However, experience (15) has shown that it is only weakly stable.

 The objective of the numerical experimentation is the clarification of the circulation phenomena found in free-surface flow.
-Two hypothetical configurations are tested under a gamut of initial and boundary conditions.
-In addition to a sensitivity analysis, experiments are performed in which more than one element is varied from the baseline in order to determine the interaction between several components of the problem.
+Two hypothetical configurations are tested under various initial and boundary conditions.
+In addition to a sensitivity analysis, experiments are performed in which more than one element is varied from the baseline in order to determine the interaction between several components.